Phil Knight

-Philip Hampson Knight (born February 24, 1938) is an American billionaire businessman.
-He is the co-founder and chairman emeritus of Nike, Inc., and was previously chairman and CEO of the company.
-As of February 15, 2023, Knight was ranked by Forbes as the 17th richest person in the world, with an estimated net worth of US$41.5 billion.
+Philip Hampson Knight (born February 24, 1938) is an American billionaire businessman and philanthropist who is the co-founder and chairman emeritus of Nike, Inc., a global sports equipment and apparel company.
+He was previously its chairman and CEO.
+As of October 2025, Forbes estimated his net worth at US$35.4 billion.
 He is also the owner of the stop motion film production company Laika.
 Knight is a graduate of the University of Oregon and the Stanford Graduate School of Business.
-He was in track and field club under coach Bill Bowerman at the University of Oregon, with whom he would co-found Nike.
+He was part of the track and field club under coach Bill Bowerman at the University of Oregon with whom he would later co-found Nike.

 Knight has donated hundreds of millions of dollars to each of his alma maters, as well as Oregon Health & Science University.
-He has donated over $2 billion to the three institutions.
+He has donated over $2 billion to these three institutions.